Everything You Need to Know About the Equifax Data Breach

 Plus you know there’s just got to be a market for this sort of extensive and complete information, for anything from voter fraud to even diverting packages and mail you ordered online or elsewhere.

 Equifax realizes this is a big breach – AP believes it’s the largest data breach in history involving Social Security numbers.
 However, it’s not the largest data breach in history, as that questionable prize belongs to Yahoo.
-That company was the target in a pair of digital burglaries in 2015 and 2016 which resulted in over 1 billion accounts being compromised.
+That company was the target in a pair of digital burglaries in 2015 and 2016 which resulted in the compromising of over 1 billion accounts.

 Equifax’s CEO, Richard Smith, has apologized for the incident, calling it “a disappointing event for our company”, a phrase which seems a lot like it could be the understatement of the year.

 The company also took some proactive steps.
-They established a website, https://www.equifaxsecurity2017.com/ , where consumers can look up if their personal data could have been a part of the breach.
-Consumers can also telephonetoll-free (866) 447-7559 for additional information.
+They established a website, https://www.equifaxsecurity2017.com/ , where consumers could look up if their personal data could have been a part of the breach.
+Consumers can also telephone toll-free (866) 447-7559 for additional information.
 Rival Experian is also offering a free credit monitoring service to all American consumers for one year.

 You should take a breach of this size very seriously.
 One way you can help to protect yourself is to keep private information offline as much as possible.
 Hence you might want to edit some of your profiles, particularly on major social media sites such as Facebook and Twitter.